 You can usually transfer your no-claims bonus to another car.
 But if you switch insurers before the year is up, you won’t get the NCB for that year.

 Insurers should provide proof of your bonus at the end of your policy term.
 You can pass this on to your next provider when you switch.

-Can I use my no-claims bonus on two policies?
+Can I use my no-claims bonus on 2 policies?

-No – you can only use your no-claims discount on one car insurance policy at a time.
-But you can earn a no-claims bonus on two cars - it just means starting from scratch on one of the vehicles.
+No – you can only use your no-claims discount on a single car insurance policy at a time.
+But you can earn a no-claims bonus on 2 cars - it just means starting from scratch on either vehicle.

-You could also transfer your no-claims bonus from one policy to another, depending on what saves you the most money.
+You could also transfer your no-claims bonus from different policies, depending on what saves you the most money.